chgivan/MicroArticles/doc.md

 }

 API
-GET /articles/<articleID> ;;Returns a article with the given articleID GET /articles ;;Returns a list of articles
+articles GET /articles/<articleID> ;;Returns a article with the given articleID
+%% GET /articles ;;Returns a list of articles
 POST /articles ;; Create a new article, user must be login GET /search ;; Returns a list of articles base on the search query GET /articles/<articleID>/comments ;;Returns a list of comments of  the article, must be login